jaidh01/Heart-Disease-Prediction/README.md

 Contributions are welcome!
 Please fork the repository and create a pull request with your changes.
 Ensure that your code adheres to the project's coding standards and includes appropriate tests.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgements

 This project is based on the Heart Disease UCI dataset available at the UCI Machine Learning Repository.
 Special thanks to the contributors of this dataset and the open-source community for providing tools and resources that made this project possible.

----

-Feel free to customize this README file further to match your specific project details and requirements.